laminlabs/lamindb/README.md

 file = ln.File.select(description="my_artifact.parquet").one()  # query for a file
-file.transform  # the notebook with id, title, filename, version, etc. file.run  # the specific run of the notebook that created the file
+file.transform  # the notebook with id, title, filename, version, etc. file.run  # the specific run of the notebook that created the file file.view_lineage() # view all parent transforms and files in a lineage graph

 # Alternatively, you can query for notebooks and find the files written by them
 transforms = ln.Transform.select(type="notebook", created_at__year=2022).search("T cell").all()